patrickshuff/osucabs/README.md

 # Configuration (Apply for your API key and update settings.py!)

-### You must apply for a developer API key before using
+### You must apply for a developer API key before using this app
+#### Apply for it here: http://trip.osu.edu/bustime/login.jsp
     sudo cp  /webdata/osucabs/sample_settings.py  /webdata/osucabs/settings.py
     sudo vim /webdata/osucabs/settings.py
 # Run it!